Clear answers for families considering The Troutbeck School

 Secondary: Cambridge IGCSE.

-At the same time, they learn resilience, responsibility and maturity — qualities that matter long after examinations are complete.
+At the same time, they develop resilience, responsibility and maturity — qualities that matter long after examinations are complete.

 We do not lower standards to create comfort.